Huronia Regional Centre: Allegations of abuse by staff

 In 2010, several former residents of the Centre, together with litigation guardians Marilyn and Jim Dolmage, sued the government of Ontario, alleging that the hospital staff perpetrated systemic physical, sexual and emotional abuse against the children between 1945 and 2009.
 Marilyn Dolmage's affidavit "described residents being kept in caged cots, having all their teeth removed for safety reasons and being held upside down with their heads under running water as punishment for not eating."
 Others alleged "routine beatings, degrading treatment and the frequent use of psychotropic drugs to manage behaviour."

 The Ontario government denied that the abuse was systemic or neglectful, but acknowledged isolated instances of abuse.
 The Centre had previously been a subject of Walter Williston's "scathing government-commissioned report" in 1971, a government inquest in 1976, and numerous newspaper investigations.

 The suit (Dolmage v.
-The Queen) was certified by the Ontario Superior Court as a class action representing 5000 former residents of the facility.
-The plaintiffs, represented by Kirk Baert of Koskie Minsky LLP, sought Can$1 billion in general damages and an additional Can$1 billion in punitive damages, plus interest and legal costs.
+The Queen) was certified by the Ontario Superior Court as a class action representing 5,000 former residents of the facility.
+The plaintiffs, represented by Kirk Baert of Koskie Minsky LLP, sought $1 billion in general damages and an additional $1 billion in punitive damages, plus interest and legal costs.
 The trial court was to determine whether systemic negligence and breaches of fiduciary, statutory and common law duty took place, and whether the Department of Health allowed conditions to deteriorate below the standard of care in place at the time.
 Additionally, the court was to decide whether the aggregate damages provisions of the Class Proceedings Act were applicable.

-After the parties agreed to a daylong delay to the beginning of the trial, they announced a settlement for Can$35 million, a formal apology and other concessions.
+After the parties agreed to a daylong delay to the beginning of the trial, they announced a settlement for $35 million, a formal apology and other concessions.
 The settlement was approved by the Ontario Superior Court on December 3, 2013.

 On December 9, 2013, Premier of Ontario Kathleen Wynne publicly apologized on the floor of the legislature, saying "I am sorry for what you and your loved ones experienced, and for the pain that you carry to this day", noting that "some residents suffered neglect and abuse within the very system that was meant to provide them care".
 Marilyn Dolmage found the apology to be "very sincere", as did some former residents in attendance.
 Minority party leaders Tim Hudak and Andrea Horwath also apologized; some former Huronia residents considered this important because abuse took place while Liberal, PC and NDP governments were in power.

 In 2022, filmmaker Barri Cohen, who had two older brothers die at the institution in childhood, released the documentary film Unloved: Huronia's Forgotten Children.